tazomatalax/Pyroid/README.md

    ```
    cd pyroid
    ```
-4. Create Virtual Environment (optional but reccomended)
+4. Create Virtual Environment (optional but reccomended):
    ```
    python -m venv venv
    ```
-   And activate it with (Windows)
+   And activate it with (Windows):
    ```
    venv\Scripts\activate
    ```